redstone99/hass-alert2/README.md

 ### Common alert features

 Each alert maintains a bit indicating whether it has been ack'd or not.
 That bit is reset each time the alert fires.
 Ack'ing is done by clicking a button in the UI (described below) or calling the `alert2.ack` service.
 Ack'ing stops reminder notifications (see below) and is indicated visually in the UI.
+The `alert2.unack` service is also available.

 ### Notifications

-Notifications are sent when an event alert fires, and also when a condition alert starts firing, stops firing, and periodically as a reminder that the condition alert is still firing.
+Notifications are sent when an event alert fires, when a condition alert starts or stops firing, and periodically as a reminder that the condition alert is still firing.
+You can optionally request that notifications be sent at the end of periods when notifications where snoozed or throttled if there was any alert acttivity in the interval.
+This is via the `summary_notifier` config option.

 Each notification by default includes some basic context information (detailed below).
 An alert can also specify a template `message` to be sent  each time the alert fires.
 That message is sent out with notifications and also is viewable in the front-end UI.
 Condition alerts can also specify a `done_message` to be sent when the alert stops firing.